Poutine, specialty from Quebec

 And even the buyer of this first serving came rather by accident to this mixture of fried potato sticks with cheese: his name is Eddy Lanaisse, and this later told a Canadian television reporter that he was the fresh French fries in the showcase of Fast- Food restaurants had seen next to which was fresh cheese.
 He had an appetite for both and just let them mix together.

-The sauce came later.
-Supposedly, the landlord Jean-Paul Roy of Drummondville, Quebec 1964, came up with the glorious idea of serving a generous helping of sauce to his fries.
-When he noticed that his guests were still sprinkling fresh cheese on it, he simply added it to his fries - et voila: the first real poutine had been created.
+The sauce was added later.
+Apparently, in 1964, the innkeeper Jean-Paul Roy from Drummondville in Quebec had the brilliant idea of serving a generous portion of sauce with his French fries.
+When he noticed that his guests were sprinkling fresh cheese on top, he simply added it to his fries - et voilà: the first real poutine was born.

 Toronto Poutine versions